ivkraft/logintest/README.md

 # logintest
-Testing Login Page as QA
+Testing Login Page
-This is Login Page with Cookies for testing ( my way JMeter) You must have .env in the root /
+This is Login Page with Cookies for testing ( my way JMeter ) You must have .env in the root /
 Format .env
 >